-Because program comments are a method of handling broad classes of resources or agency programs, program comment requests typically come from an agency’s headquarters level.
-The ACHP will typically not issue program comments to an agency’s field or regional offices unless an agency can demonstrate a particular class of undertaking is limited to that field or regional office and it has wide applicability to numerous undertakings.
+Because program comments provide a method of managing effects to broad classes of resources or from agency programs, program comment requests typically come from an agency’s headquarters level.
+The ACHP will typically not issue program comments to an agency’s field or regional office unless an agency can demonstrate a particular class of undertaking is limited to that field or regional office, and it has wide applicability to numerous undertakings.

-The ACHP can also issue program comments on its own initiative [§ 800.14(e)].
+The ACHP can also issue program comments on its own initiative [36 CFR § 800.14(e)].
 In reviewing federal agency missions and the nature of their undertakings, the ACHP may determine a category of undertakings or a federal program would be most appropriately addressed by a program comment.
-While the ACHP may issue such a program comment, it is up to the agency official [§ 800.2(a)] to decide whether to follow it.
-Since revising its regulations, the ACHP has not issued any program comments on its own initiative.
+While the ACHP may issue such a program comment, it is up to the agency official [36 CFR § 800.2(a)] to decide whether to follow it.
+To date, the ACHP has not issued any program comments on its own initiative.

 4. Does my agency need to justify the use of program comments?

-The ACHP recommends agencies provide justification as to why the program comment process is necessary to comply with Section 106.
-Since the program comment process is a resource-intensive process on the part of the ACHP, we want to be assured a need exists to deviate from the standard Section 106 process, or that another program alternative might not better meet an agency’s needs.
+The ACHP recommends agencies provide justification as to why a program comment is the best way for the agency to comply with Section 106 for a particular group of undertakings.
+Since developing a program comment is a resource-intensive process on the part of the agency and the ACHP, and it modifies the review and consultation process for that group of undertakings, the federal agency should be able to show a need exists to deviate from the standard Section 106 process, or that another program alternative might not better meet an agency’s needs.